, SWIM ONLY

 keep the beach clean.

 Town of East Hampton permit is required to drive on the beach.
+Please call the Town Clerk's office at 631-324-4142 for information.
 No vehicles

 are permitted on village beaches between 9 am and 6 pm from the second